derberg/arghun/README.md

  sampleWalkDir(myPath);
  ```
-3. Run the code with the following call: `node --harmony-async-await myWalk.js`
+3. Run the code with the following call: `node myWalk.js`

 ### Quick start with project development